 As the swab moves across the agar leaving cells on the agar in a zig zag pattern, regions touched later in the process will have fewer and fewer cells.
 Individual cells are far enough apart that each one would grow into a discrete isolated colony.
-The result may look something like the figure to the right, Because the door handle likely has a variety of microbes on it, there are numerous colony forms.
-This technique is called a zig zag streak and is one type of isolation streak method.
+The result may look something like the figure to the right, Because the door handle likely has a variety of microbes on it, there are and is one type of isolation streak method.